pdjr-archive/venus-signalk-tank-service/README.md

 native support for multi-channel tank sensor devices like the Maretron FPM100 and the Garnet SeeLevel.

-Although designed to address Venus' multi-channel support issue, the project will, of course, inject any Signal K tank data into Venus and so make it renderable on a Venus display.
+Although designed to address Venus' problem with multi-channel tank sensors, the project will, of course, inject any Signal K tank data into Venus and so make it available to a Venus display.

 ![CCGX tank display](venus.png)